kennytilton/MatrixJS/README.md

 ````
 `ul`, `a`, and `li` are all functions provide by `Tag`, the HTML subcomponent of Matrix.
 They emulate the syntax of HTML tags and generate tag proxies to live in the matrix.

 Great; HTML is not just rigid mark-up any more.
-But this merely gets our initial page built, with "All" selected.
+But this merely gets a static initial page built, with "All" selected.
 How do we move the `selected` class around as the user clicks different options?

-#### Dataflow aka Databinding aka Reactive
+#### Page dynamism: Reactive HTML
-Matrix also helps with page dynamism as the user interacts with the page.
+Matrix let's us specify *dynamic* HTML regenerated as the user interacts with the page.
 For example, as they click on each route/label above, the "selected" class needs to be assigned or removed to highlight the labels suitably.
 Here is the CLJS version:
 ````clojure
 (ul {:class "filters"}
   (for [[label route] [["All", "#/"], ["Active","#/active"], ["Completed","#/completed"]]]